Home/Seeds/Green Cardamom

 3. 3.
 Serve topped with fresh fruit of your choice.

-A vibrant green smoothie that combines spinach, banana, and the exotic flavor of green cardamom for a nutritious boost.
+A refreshing green smoothie packed with nutrients, featuring spinach and the unique flavor of green cardamom for a healthy boost.

 Ingredients